 We tested the original BMW X3 sports activity vehicle back in 2003.
 We marveled at how the brand’s second utility managed to add boat-loads of everyday comfort and versatility while maintaining so much of its namesake 3-series sport sedan’s concise driving character.
 Now, as the 3rd generation X3 has arrived, it’s time to take stock of BMW’s compact ute once again, and see just how it’s evolved.

 BMW jumped into the premium utility market before most.
 They were a true early adopter in embracing the new “utilitarian” norm for luxury carmakers.
-But, the 2018 X3 drives into a much more crowed automotive landscape than the original did, with rival luxury utes at every turn.
+But, the 2018 X3 drives into a much more crowded automotive landscape than the original did, with rival luxury utes at every turn.
 Still, BMW didn’t want to mess too much with success.

 So, they kept the new X3’s exterior dimensions almost the same as the outgoing model.
 Yet, they stretched the wheelbase by over two inches for additional interior space.